TheThingsNetwork/docs/_content/gateways/start/single-channel.md

 We **do not recommend** starting to set up gateways by setting up single-channel gateways.
 Single-channel gateways are not LoRaWAN-compliant and only offer poor coverage.
 For this reason, we have chosen to hide single-channel gateways from our gateway map.
 If you want to start exploring the LoRaWAN world without investing too much, we would rather recommend investing in a [Things Gateway](../gateway/) or [building your own gateway](build.md), which are beneficial to the whole community!

-For more information, have a look at [the SCGs' wiki page](https://www.thethingsnetwork.org/wiki/Hardware/Gateways/Single-Channel-Gateway), or join the debate on [the forum](https://www.thethingsnetwork.org/forum/t/the-future-of-single-channel-gateways/6590)!
+For more information, read the debate on [the forum](https://www.thethingsnetwork.org/forum/t/the-future-of-single-channel-gateways/6590)!